zeek/broker/doc/python.rst

 following we demonstrate the main parts of the Python API, assuming a general understanding of Broker's concepts and the C++ interface.

-.. note:: Currently Broker's Python binding require Python 3.
-Python 2.x is not supported.
+.. note:: Broker's Python bindings require Python 2.7 or Python 3.

 Communication
 -------------